1pha/1pha/README.md

     - It's always interesting to see how and where CNNs look at the input image to do their work.
 I am doing research about methodology of how to extract what models see.
 Starting from traditional Grad-CAM, SmoothGrad and now working on SCOUTER and trying to come up with new methods.
 - ***Neuroimaging with Deep Learning***
     - Decoding Neural activations with fMRI data.
 Current fMRI analyzing data relies on statistical models and I anticipate that the deep learning model would be a novel approach to this.
 Since neuroscience, neuroimaging nourished deep learning fields in many ways, I think this would help oppositely too.
 Some people already took their step to this and very thankful for what they've done and trying to continue their work.
-- ***Recommendation System alongside with Natural Language Processing***
-    - Rating-based(movie, music) recommendation systems are powerful and widely used these days.
-But to go further, finding latent preferences of users should be accounted for in their comments since they are both explicitly and implicitly showing the preferences.
-Emotions beneath words and emojis carry lots of information and I'm interested in using this information in the recommendation system.
-Traditional models of NLP don't catch the paragraphs' context but transformers are showing its possibilities to break that limits.

 - ***Neuroscience***
     - Interested in finding the basis of emotions and personality.
 Theories such as Big5 or MBTIs can well explain personality but it is biased with a self-prediction error.
 Trying to come up with emotional models like two-dimensional models of emotions — valence and arousals — which is quite explainable and mapping them into mathematics makes sense to me.
 Also finding their neural substrates would be an awesome job.